Knowing who your customers are, what drives them to buy your product or serviceare key to business growth and success.

 By using text analysis with machine learning, you can automatically sort topics customers mention into positive or negative, and pinpoint your strengths and weaknesses.

-You might analyze product reviews, mentions on social media, and survey responses to learn what customers like and dislike about your product.
+You might analyze product reviews, mentions on social media, and open-ended survey responses to learn what customers like and dislike about your product.
 Maybe your customer service is amazing, but users feel your mobile app is hard to navigate.

 Another source of insight comes from analyzing customer intent.